sergejsha/csv/README.md

 # 🗂 CSV ️

-This is a micro library I wrote for one of my projects and then decided to share with awesome Kotlin community.
+This micro library was written for one of my projects and then I decided to share with awesome Kotlin community.

 There is no documentation for the API which consists of just three methods: